Nanny Taxes & Payroll in in Washington, D.C.

 - Whether the domestic worker must provide their own vehicle for the fulfillment of work duties

-For live-in domestic workers, the work agreement must include a description of the type and value of lodging provided, time of sleeping period, and personal time allotment.
+For live-in domestic workers, the work agreement must include a description of the type and value of lodging provided, the time of the sleeping period, and the personal time allotment.

 Washington D.C.’s occupational safety and health law was also updated to remove language that excluded domestic workers from the law’s protections.